 In our hands every attempt to purify the S. cerevisiae homologue of GAP (Rna1, Uniprot P11745) from E. coli yielded a protein that eluted in the void volume on the Sephadex 200 size exclusion column, indicating that the protein is forming soluble higher-order oligomers.
-We were, however, successful in purifying the S. pombe homologue of GAP (Rna1, Uniprot P41391) as a monomer of high purity as described above.
-S. pombe and S. cerevisiae Rna1 proteins have an overall 43% sequence identity and 72% sequence similarity.
-The X-ray crystal structure of Ran GTPase and its GAP used in our analyses is a co-complex structure of the S. pombe homolog of Rna1 (PDB: 15kd), human RAN, and human RANBP1 (Supplementary File 1 Table 1).
-We used the purified S. pombe homolog of Rna1 in all of our GTP hydrolysis kinetic experiments.
+We were, however, successful in purifying the S. pombe homologue of GAP (Rna1, Uniprot P41391) as a monomer of high purity as described above, and we used the purified S. pombe homolog of Rna1 in all of our GTP hydrolysis kinetic experiments.
+Although we cannot exclude slight differenes between the kinetic parameters of S. pombe and S. cerevisiae Rna1, we do not believe such differences would significantly affect our conclusions for two main reasons: First, residues in the interface with Gsp1 are highly conserved between S. pombe and S. cerevisiae GAP Rna1, suggesting that mechanism of catalysis and kinetic parameters are also likely to be similar.
+S. pombe and S. cerevisiae Rna1 proteins have an overall 39% sequence identity and 53% sequence similarity.
+Importantly, all but one interface core residues are identical in sequence between S. cerevisiae and S. pombe homologues (Supplementary File 1 Fig. 12).
+The X-ray crystal structure of Ran GTPase and its GAP used in our analyses is a co-complex structure of the S. pombe homolog of Rna1 (PDB: 15kd), human Ran, and human RanBP1 (Supplementary File 1 Table 1).
+Second, we rely only on the relative differences between GAP kinetic parameters of different Gsp1 mutants to group our mutants into three classes.
+Even in the case of differences between the absolute kinetic parameters between the S. pombe and S. cerevisiae GAP Rna1, the order of mutants is less likely to be different, and even in the case of some differences, we expect the grouping to be robust to these changes. (see Supplementary File 1 Supplementary Discussion for more detail).

 Circular dichroism (CD) spectroscopy of protein thermostability